 The Alabama DOT estimates about a 98% chance of being involved in a motor vehicle accident in your lifetime.
-And based on accident data, typical drivers in Alabama, over their lifetimes, have greater than a one in three chance of involvement in an injury or fatal crash.
+And based on accident data, typical drivers in Alabama, over their lifetimes, have greater than a two in five chance of involvement in a car accident resulting in injury or fatality.
 If you have injuries or expenses due to an auto accident, it’s important to protect your claim.

 What If I Have Damages in This Car Accident?